Want to freshen a room, but painting is not in the budget? Here’s a frugal alternative to painting walls that is almost as good.

 - White vinegar

-Put some warm water in a bucket and add a squirt or two of dish detergent and a splash of vinegar.
+Put some warm water in a bucket with a squirt or two of dish detergent and a splash of vinegar.

 With your rag, wet it in the soapy water and wring it out so it’s not soaking wet.
 You don’t want to saturate the paint.